dsccommunity/xBitlocker/README.md

 This module contains the **xBLAutoBitlocker, xBLBitlocker, xBLTpm** resources.
 This DSC Module allows you to configure Bitlocker on a single disk, configure a TPM chip, or automatically enable Bitlocker on multiple disks.

-**All of the resources in the DSC Resource Kit are provided AS IS, and are not supported through any Microsoft standard support program or service.
-The ""x" in xBitlocker stands for experimental**, which means that these resources will be **fix forward** and monitored by the module owner(s).

-If you would like to modify **xBitlocker** module, feel free.
-When modifying, please update the module name, resource friendly name, and MOF class name (instructions below).
-As specified in the license, you may copy or modify this resource as long as they are used on the Windows Platform.

 ## Contributing
 Please check out common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).